-- Fully preheat the oven before baking items like cookies, cakes, biscuits, and breads. - When using any single rack, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 2 and 4. - When baking using two oven racks, position cookware to allow at least 2 inches (5 cm) of space between cookware for proper air circulation and position pans as shown in Figure 11.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits, and breads. - When using any single rack, use rack position 4. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5. - When baking using two oven racks, position cookware to allow at least 2 inches (5 cm) of space between cookware for proper air circulation and position pans as shown in Figure 11. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
+It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins - Do not open oven door often.
+Opening the door will reduce the temperature in the oven and may increase cook time. - Do not leave oven light on while baking.